Prime Circle

 Prime Circle are a South African rock band, based in Johannesburg.
-The band has released 7 studio albums and achieved either gold or platinum status in South Africa.
+The band has released 8 studio albums and achieved either gold or platinum status in South Africa.
 The band has expanded its audience to England and Europe where they are represented by a German agent and have signed an international recording deal, performing at festivals and their own shows in Germany.

 Early years

-Prime Circle was formed in the mining town of Witbank, Mpumalanga in December 2001.
+Prime Circle was formed in the mining town of Witbank, Mpumalanga in December 2000.
 The band signed with independent local label, David Gresham Records in 2002, whose first two albums are considered to have defined the band's signature sound and style.
-Since 2008, Prime Circle has been signed to EMI Music South Africa.
+In 2008, Prime Circle signed to EMI Music South Africa.
+From 2014 Prime Circle release Let The Night in, If you Don't you Never Will and Live World through with Electro Mode.